SamueleGerminiani/bash_tutorial/README.md

 they are using (if you don't see any program consuming lots of memory, start a web browser).
 Quit `top` by pressing *q*.

-The **last two characters** of the solution are the first two characters of the second word in the line containing the column labels.
+The **last character** of the solution is the second character of the second word in the line containing the column labels.

 <div class="admonition hint">

-If you want to get rid of one of the programs you started (e.g. because it crashed), you can do so by typing
+If you want to get rid of one of the programs you started, you can do so by typing

 ``` {.sourceCode .bash}
 kill -s 9 <pid>